 Acoustic measurements are used to validate new constructions and troubleshoot existing ones.
 Reverberation time is the single most important parameter used to describe room acoustics, but parameters describing music quality and speech intelligibility are also important.

-BZ-7227 Reverberation Time Software for Types 2250 and 2270 sound level meters supports both impulsive excitation (Schroeder’s method), with pistol shots or balloon bursts, and the interrupted noise method, using a loudspeaker.
-Measurements comply with the relevant parts of ISO standards including ISO 140, ISO 3382 (room acoustics) and ISO 354.
+Building Acoustics Partner solution for Type 2255 sound level meter supports both impulsive excitation (Schroeder’s method), with pistol shots or balloon bursts, and the interrupted noise method, using a loudspeaker.
+Measurements comply with the relevant parts of ISO standards including ISO 16283, ISO 140, ISO 3382 (room acoustics) and ISO 354.

 DIRAC Room Acoustics Software Type 7841 is used for measuring room acoustic parameters in the field or laboratory according to ISO 3382 and ISO 18233 (application of measurement methods).
 In combination with DIRAC, Echo Speech Source Type 4720 performs speech intelligibility measurements in accordance with IEC 60268-16, quickly and easily.